On Air Now

 In 2002, a UK poll conducted by Channel 4 saw the moment voted number 8 in the top 100 Greatest Sporting Moments.

-It gets even more poignant when looking at the historical context of the performance, which took place at the height of the Cold War.
+The performance becomes even more poignant when you look at its historical context.
+The Sarajevo 1984 Winter Olympics took place at the height of the Cold War.

-Part of what made the performance so special, was also that Torvill and Dean’s choreography wasn’t limited by any set elements; in 1984, there were no required jumps, spins or sequences.
+Part of what made Torvill and Dean’s performance so special, was also that their choreography wasn’t limited by any set elements; in 1984, there were no required jumps, spins or sequences.

 Torvill has said that if they had performed their routine today, they likely would have been disqualified.